rajosch/finstream-network/smart-contracts/README.md

 1. **Support for Multiple ERC-20 Tokens**: The Treasury contract supports multiple ERC-20 tokens, ensuring flexibility and scalability.
 Supported tokens are tracked using a mapping, allowing the contract owner to add or remove tokens as needed.
 2. **Liquidity Management**: The contract facilitates the addition and removal of liquidity for supported tokens.
 This ensures that the contract maintains adequate reserves for token transfers and exchanges.
 3. **Secure Token Transfers**: Tokens can be securely transferred from one account to another.
 4. **Token Exchange Using Chainlink's Price Feed**: The Treasury contract leverages Chainlink price feeds to get the latest exchange rates for token pairs.
-This ensures that token exchanges are executed at accurate and fair market rates. **NOTE:** *Since there is no EUR/USD price feed on the Fuji testnet, he LINK / AVAX price feed will act as a stand-in to obtain a conversion rate.
-Also, to further simplify things, the conversion in both directions will be handled the same.
-So 1USD == 0.9€ & 1€ == 0.9USD in this PoC.*
+This ensures that token exchanges are executed at accurate and fair market rates.

 ##### Security Considerations